School Meals for All: A Win Years in the Making

 This is a big one, and we’re celebrating it the way it deserves.

 On April 28, Mayor Katie Wilson announced a new spending plan for the FEPP Levy, a citywide investment in making Seattle a more affordable place for families.
-Included in that plan is something we are celebrating super hard:
+Included in that plan is a FEEST campaign win that we are celebrating super hard:

 Starting in the fall of 2026, Seattle Public Schools will provide free school meals for all students.